-The project is driven by a focused approach toward heritage management.
+The project is drive, first of all, by a focused approach toward heritage management.

-Secondly, The Story of Mississauga project is concerned with community engagement.
-It’s my understanding that residents will play a key role in the planning of The Story of Mississauga.
+Secondly, the Story of Mississauga is concerned with community engagement.
+It’s my understanding that residents will play a key role in the planning of the Story of Mississauga.

 Many thoughts come to mind: For example, what might be the best way to ensure that Mississauga residents really have a choice, with regard to which of their stories will be told?